LeninJimenezTorres/laboratoriocpi/README.md

 The development is made up by:
   - Frontend: Wordpress and HTML-CSS-JS personalized programming
   - Backend: PHP with Laravel
   - IT structure: AWS instance server for the development cap and traditional hosting for the production final cap.
-It incorpores relational databases with MySQL
+It incorporates relational databases with MySQL

 The main page/screen is shown in the below picture
 ![](Galeria/Screenshot1.png)